Integration with Microsoft Azure Service Bus

 The Service Bus Relay service enables organizations to build and deploy hybrid applications running in both a Microsoft Azure datacenter and their own on-premises enterprise environment.
 The Service Bus relay facilitates this by enabling secure exposure of Windows Communication Foundation (WCF) services residing within a corporate enterprise network to the public cloud, without having to open up a firewall connection or requiring intrusive changes to the corporate network infrastructure.

-Configuring WCF services with the Service Bus Relay service is challenging and requires fundamental changes to the services' configurations and deployments:
+Configuring WCF services with native Service Bus Relay protocols is challenging and requires fundamental changes to the services’ configurations and deployments:

 Only WCF-based services can be natively integrated with Service Bus Relay service.
 Non-WCF services must use a Microsoft-provided or third party SDK (for example Java SDK) or special code for service applications (https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started) which creates tight coupling and code-dependency between service implementation and its capability to communicate with the Service Bus.